Colombian peace talks to begin in October in Norway

 “There are people like me that don’t know a single day of peace,” said Santos, son of one of Colombia’s most influential families that founded the daily newspaper El Tiempo.
 “We have to take the dream of living in peace and make it a reality.”

-Established in 1964 as a communist-inspired peasant army but later coming to depend on drug-trafficking, the FARC comes to peace talks this time from a severely weakened position.
+Established almost five decades ago as a communist-inspired peasant army, which later came to depend on drug-trafficking, the FARC joins talks this time from a severely weakened position.

 Battered by a decade-long U.S.-backed Colombian military offensive, the rebels have lost as much as half their fighting force, reducing their ability to launch major attacks on the government.
 The rebels number around 8,000 fighters now.